Wally869/MidiSplitter/README.md

 optional arguments:
-  -h, --help            show this help message and exit -inputfolder INPUTFOLDER [INPUTFOLDER ..]
+  -h, --help            show this help message and exit -i INPUTFOLDER [INPUTFOLDER ..]
-  -outputfolder OUTPUTFOLDER
+  -o OUTPUTFOLDER
-  -minmessages MINMESSAGES
+  -m MINMESSAGES
-                        Prune tracks with less midi messages than this number -exclusionmultiplier EXCLUSIONMULTIPLIER
+      Prune tracks with less midi messages than this number -e EXCLUSIONMULTIPLIER
       Multiplier for timedelta messages.
-Median of timedelta multiplied by this determines section splitting -useinstrumentsound USEINSTRUMENTSOUND
+Median of timedelta multiplied by this determines section splitting -u USEINSTRUMENTSOUND
       Use the track instrument, or default to Acoustic Grand Piano
 ```